Skip to main content

 • “This is the Inscryption fully fledged act 2 that people like me have wanted since we learned Inscryption's act 2 wasn't a complete, replayable experience.”

-• “Game is too short, final tournament traps you (with huge difficulty spike including inability to modify cards) unless you choose the 'story mode' insta-win option when you create the save file for the first time or enable it in settings.
+• “Game is too short, final tournament traps you with a huge difficulty spike including inability to modify cards unless you choose the story mode insta-win option when you create the save file for the first time or enable it in settings.
 Not all NPC fights are replayable.
 Foundations is there but I wouldn't buy unless it's under $5 unless they add more content.”

 • emotional